Krealle/Cell_UnitFrames/README.md

 Check out https://github.com/Krealle/Cell_UnitFrames/tree/master/API for further documentation.

+## Compatibility

+This plugin provides built-in support for creating dummy anchors to match other Unit Frame addons.

+With these anchors, you can easily migrate from other Unit Frame addons to **Cell Unit Frames**, without having to update various anchors used in eg. WeakAuras.

 ## Issues / Feature Requests

 Please report any issues or feature requests over on [GitHub](https://github.com/Krealle/Cell_UnitFrames/issues).